NUPLAZID questions and answers

-NUPLAZID significantly reduced the number and severity of symptoms in the majority of people
+NUPLAZID significantly reduced the number and/or severity of symptoms in the majority of people

-In the clinical trial, the majority of people who took NUPLAZID experienced fewer and/or less severe symptoms.
+In a clinical trial, the majority of people who took NUPLAZID experienced fewer and/or less severe symptoms.
 And, after 6 weeks, some people were no longer experiencing any symptoms.

 To test the effectiveness of NUPLAZID, an FDA-accepted tool was used.
 The tool measures changes in the frequency or severity of hallucinations and delusions in people with Parkinson’s.Tell me more about the trial X

 The clinical trial included 199 adults (at least 40 years of age with a mean age of 72 years) diagnosed with Parkinson’s disease psychosis that was severe enough for treatment.
 It was a randomized, double-blind, placebo-controlled study.
-Each person was assigned to 1 of 2 groups: those who received NUPLAZID or those who did not.
+Each person was assigned to 1 of 2 groups: those who received NUPLAZID or those who received placebo.
 Results were reported after 6 weeks.

 - What might treatment with NUPLAZID mean for me?